learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/swift.md

 <img src="https://i.postimg.cc/q7dB52Y6/temp-Image6-WSk-Bh.jpg">
 <p/>

 Let's go over how this looks for our current example app.
+Note that each code block should be in its own file.

 **Data**

 A repository is a gateway for reading and writing data.
 We can abstract the details of where this data is coming from.
 For example, we could be fetching it from a third-party API or even a local database.
 Notice that this abstraction doesn't use any of the previously defined wrappers.
+It is instantiated by the Interactor below.

 ```swift
 protocol Repository {